Piotrekol/StreamCompanion/README.md

   - Magic(and more)

 ## Help!
 StreamCompanion has a wiki explaining most of its functionality.
 [Give it a read][wiki] if you are having problems or wish to know what SC can do.
+Still clueless?
+Ask on [Discord][discord].

 Any contributions / constructive criticism is appreciated